 The good news is that you are not powerless, even though it may feel that way.
 In this article, we are going to discuss some of your legal rights when it comes to debt.
 Paying back debt is always painful, but knowing your rights when dealing with creditors and debt collectors might provide an opportunity to work out a manageable payment plan.

 If you’re no longer able to meet your debt obligations, don’t be afraid to reach out to the companies to which you owe money.
 Remember, an account settled late is much better for them than an account not settled at all.
 Because of the COVID-19 crisis, creditors are likely to be much more accommodating than they would have been otherwise.
 When you ask them to reduce your monthly repayments, it will naturally increase the number of months you have to repay.
 As a result you will pay more interest, but you won’t be handed over.
 Until this debt is settled, avoid taking on new debt if you can.

 Although some institutions are offering repayment holidays, try to negotiate a smaller monthly repayment instead.
-Once the repayment holidays are over, you are once again liable for the outstanding amounts, in addition to more interest over a period of time.
+Once the repayment holidays are over, you are once again liable for the outstanding amounts.
+You’ve also been charged more interest over that period of time.
 Negotiating a smaller monthly repayment amount means you can continue to pay the smaller amount until the debt is settled.
-This protects you if you are still not back on your feet after the payment holiday and saves a little on interest.
+This protects you if you are still not back on your feet after the payment holiday and it saves you a little on interest.

 Asking for an extension on your repayment can be daunting and embarrassing, so we’ve written a script that you can follow.
 You can also consult this article to see how a debt repayment plan across multiple accounts would work.